What is a good thermostat set point for summer?

 Blinds and curtains can multitask for you!
 During the day, try to keep any windows that have direct sun covered with blinds or curtains so the sun does not heat up the space and to create a barrier for the heat against the window.
 Blinds can also be mostly closed, but turned to angle up towards the ceiling to allow in natural light without allowing heating up the room.

-However, when you are home, open blinds and curtains to allow in natural light and turn off any unneccessary lights, especially since the sun stays out so long during summer.
+However, when you are home, open blinds and curtains to allow in natural light and turn off any unnecessary lights, especially since the sun stays out so long during summer.
 This reduces your lighting costs, eliminates heat being produced by the light bulbs and allows your natural circadian rhythm to adjust with the sunlight.

 Ceiling fans & air conditioning vents: which way is right?Ceiling fans are important tools for cooling in the summer.
 Hot air rises so it is important to have your fan blowing in a counter-clockwise direction to push the air down and throughout the space.
 This allows your cold air coming from your AC vents to be better circulated.
 As an added bonus, when put on a high setting you can also feel a cool breeze.